daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## Anaconda

-  #### Loading Anaconda <a name="loading-anaconda"></a>

-  The following directions are for use in the Bitvise (or other choise SSH software) terminal console.
+  The following directions are for use in the Bitvise (or other choice SSH software) terminal console.
 Unless otherwise specified, type and run each line individually.

   To request root access:
   ```console
   ubuntu@ip-xx-xxx:~$ sudo -i
   ```

+  #### Loading Anaconda <a name="loading-anaconda"></a>

   After launching an instance with your selected cloud service provider, update the Ubuntu repository and upgrade packages with:
   ```console